maigfrga/ntmsg/Readme.rst

 NTMSG
 =========================

-NTMSG is a very simple [iojs](https://iojs.org/)  application that reads email messages from Amazon SQS and send them through Amazon SES.
+NTMSG is a python application that reads email messages from a Queue (Amazon SQS and Postgres backend supported) and send them through [mailgun](http://www.mailgun.com/) .

-Every message represents an email to be sent to one or more recipients, the main goal of this app is send emails keeping simplicity, for that reason this application does not make any message process,  that means that all messages have to be formated before to be sent them to the SQS Queue
+Every message represents an email to be sent to one or more recipients, the main goal of this app is send emails keeping simplicity, for that reason this application does not make any message process,  that means that all messages have to be formatted before to be sent them to the Queue